-There are also 25 teaching assistants and the teacher to student ratio is 1:9 which is very respectable.
-Teacher turnover has stabilised over recent years, with that of 2018 being 14%, slightly higher than the 10% of the previous year, but significantly improved compared with 26 percent in 2016-17.
+There are also 46 teaching assistants and the teacher to student ratio is 1:13 which is respectable.
+Teacher turnover had stabilised over recent years, with that of 2018 being 14%, slightly higher than the 10% of the previous year, but significantly improved compared with 26 percent in 2016-17.
 However, in 2022, this figure increased to 30%.
 The average for Dubai is between 20-22% in international schools - a concern when this indicates lack of stability within a school.
-JBS seems to have settled in this respect.

 The school follows a varied curriculum 'designed' very much for international students.
 We think it is very well thought through.
 From Kindergarten, students follow the International Baccalaureate Organisation's (IBO) Primary Years Programme (PYP).
 All students learn Arabic from KG1 and there are five Arabic language TA’s trained specifically to work with ESL students.
 Children arrive at the school speaking a wide range of some 30 different languages.